WATCH NOW: Indy FedEx massacre prompts reactions of sadness, determination from state leaders

-Local and state leaders waking up Friday to news of a shooting massacre at an Indianapolis FedEx facility that killed at least eight people, plus the shooter, are expressing sympathy for the victims and their families, gratitude to law enforcement, and disappointment America's gun violence epidemic again is hitting Indiana.
+Local and state leaders reacting to news of a shooting massacre at an Indianapolis FedEx facility that killed at least eight people, plus the shooter, are expressing sympathy for the victims and their families, gratitude to law enforcement, and disappointment America's gun violence epidemic again is hitting Indiana.

 Democratic Indianapolis Mayor Joe Hogsett said as law enforcement works to learn more about "yet another mass shooting," he said "our prayers are with the families of those whose lives were cut short."